alxvallejo/promptd/README.md

 2. In your Supabase dashboard, go to SQL Editor
 3. Copy and paste the contents of `supabase-schema.sql`
 4. Run the query to create tables and policies

+**Note**: The schema now includes a `profiles` table that automatically extracts user first names from Google OAuth metadata.
+This fixes the issue where picks showed "Anonymous User" instead of actual names.

 ### 4. Configure authentication